Justin Kotelawala: Political career

 Kotelawala was elected as a member of the Colombo Municipal Council from 1940 to 1944.
 In 1947, he was elected to the Senate of Ceylon and served until 1954.
 He was a founding member of the United National Party and served as its treasurer.

 Family

 He married heiress Millicent de Silva, the only child of Sir Arthur Marcelles de Silva and Lady Laura Elizabeth de Silva in 1931.
-They had three children, and only son Deshamanya Lalith Kotelawala and two daughters, the writer Punyakante Wijenaike and Ayoma Wickremasinghe.
+They had three children, A son Deshamanya Lalith Kotelawala and two daughters, the writer Punyakante Wijenaike and Ayoma Wickremasinghe.
 He died in London in 1973.